Community Wealth Building Programme

 The activity must benefit communities located in North Yorkshire and York.

-Your proposed project must be aligned with one or more of the above priorities: Community Wealth Building Innovation, Circular Economy and / or Social Enterprise Capacity Building.
+Your proposed project must be aligned with one or more of the above priorities: Community Wealth Building Innovation or Social Enterprise Capacity Building.

 Eligible Applicants

-Your organisation must be a registered charity, not-for-profit organisation or business, a constituted community group or a social enterprise such as a Community Interest Company or Company limited by Guarantee.
+Your organisation must be a registered charity, not-for-profit organisation or business, a constituted community group or a social enterprise such as a Community Interest Company, Community Benefit Society or Company Limited by Guarantee.

 Total Value of Programme